nvieira-mcgill/cloud_killer/README.md

 # How to use this software

-First, you'll need the EPIC data itself.
-This can be provided by Professor Nicolas Cowan.

 Documentation and a step-by-step guide on the use of this software can be seen here: https://github.com/nvieira-mcgill/cloud_killer/wiki

-# Known bugs